aetherjs/gerrit-miner/README.md

 # Usage

+Firstly, navigate to gerrit-miner/ directory and build the project using:

+    ./gradlew build

-Firstly, build the project using ./gradlew build or otherwise from your favourite IDE.
-Navigate to gerrit-miner/ directory and run the following command:
+or otherwise from your favourite IDE.
+After the project is built, run the following command:

     ./gradlew run --args='arg1 arg2 arg3'